 Surfing at Terrigal

-Terrigal offers an assortment of holiday activities that include fishing, swimming, surfing, boating, diving and scenic walks.
-An easy walk up the Skillion Lookout on Broken Head provides panoramic coastal views while an important dive site can be found 1.4km offshore from here where the Ex-HMAS Adelaide rests in 32m of pristine ocean.
+Terrigal also offers an assortment of holiday activities that include fishing, swimming, surfing, boating, diving and scenic walks.
+An easy walk up the Skillion Lookout on Broken Head provides panoramic coastal views while a fascinating dive site can be found 1.4 km offshore, where the wreck of the Ex-HMAS Adelaide rests in 32m of pristine ocean.

 - There are no events listed

 Terrigal and its nearby beaches are popular swimming and surfing spots.
 Terrigal beach extends north to Wamberal Point, and at the south end of the beach is an ocean rock pool, with Terrigal and Wamberal Lagoons nearby.
 For a quieter beach, head to the scenic Forresters Beach to the north.

 The outcrops of the Terrigal headland area are a great spot to throw a line in.
 It’s also worth checking out Forresters and Wamberal Beaches, just 10 minutes drive from Terrigal Beach.
 Or enjoy a day on the water with a reef fishing trip on a chartered boat such as the Central Coast Reef and Game Charters.

 For relaxed beachside cafe fare, try Bellyfish Cafe, right in the middle of the Terrigal Esplanade.
 Those looking for an upmarket feed should move inland a little and try the famed Cowrie Restaurant for delicious seafood, or try the local oysters at to the stunning beachside Reef.

 Boutique shopping at Terrigal.
 Image Central Coast Tourism